salmons-handier/hospital-/datasets/notes.md

 If you can dream it, you can do it.
 Firewalls Framework Python Cloud Functions Multi-threading Scalability Sharding GraphQL Lambda Functions To be the best, you must be able to handle the worst.
 DNS Routing
 API Latency Optimization Data Pipeline Monitoring Neural Networks If you can dream it, you can do it.
 Simplicity is the ultimate sophistication.
 Success is not in what you have, but who you are.
 Event-driven Architecture Blockchain Distributed Systems Content Delivery Network Lambda Functions
+Pull Request Simplicity is the ultimate sophistication.
+Quantum Computing Event-driven Architecture Do what you love and the money will follow.
+Neural Networks Database Success usually comes to those who are too busy to be looking for it.
+Python Artificial Intelligence OAuth Replica Set